Arumugamthangavel/AWS-Multi-Region-High-Availability-Disaster-Recovery-Architecture/CloudFront/CDN.md

 -[screenshot of creation of bucket]

 ## making object public
+Making the bucket public temporarily.
+To Verify the image opens.
+Then create CloudFront.
 * first, disable block public access and save it
 * second, adding a buckect pocily
 ```